 The communication plan implemented by the organizations should be extremely detailed and should provide answer to most, if not all, of all the key questions that should be addressed by a good plan.

 Gaining Employee Acceptance

-In order to gain employee acceptance for the performance management system, it is important to include an appeals process.
-An appeals process allows employees in an organization to understand that if there is any disagreement regarding performance ratings, then they can resolve such disagreements in an amicable and nonretaliatory way.
+In order to gain employee acceptance for the performance management software, it is important to include an appeals process.
+An appeals process allows employees in an organization to understand that if there is any disagreement regarding performance appraisal, they can resolve such disagreements in an amicable and nonretaliatory way.

 Once the appeals process is set in place, the employees have the ability to question two types of issues: judgemental and administrative.
-While the Judgemental issues centre on the validity of the performance evaluation, the administrative issues involve whether the policies and procedures are followed or not.
+While the Judgemental issue focuses on the validity of the performance evaluation, the administrative issues involve whether the policies and procedures are followed or not.

 Thus, if such processes or policies are set in place, the employees feel assured that any disagreements will be treated fairly and as objectively as possible.
 This indirectly help gain support for the performance management system.

 Training the managers who rates their employees is another necessary step in preparing for implementing performance management system.
 Providing the required training and development plan not only provides the required skills and tools to do a good job implementing the performance management process, but also helps increase the satisfaction with it.